Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Our inquiry series continues as we explore strategies to build digital collections at a reduced price.
 Out of necessity, School Librarian Mary Schwander and a community of Pennsylvania school librarians developed a highly effective consortium model to build digital collections at a fraction of the cost.
 The model is adaptable and other states are currently coordinating personnel and resources to replicate it.
-Please join Michelle Luhtala as she interviews Mary about how this consortium is promoting equity and access throughout her state and how it can benefit school libraries elsewhere.
+In this edWebinar, Michelle Luhtala interviews Mary about how this consortium is promoting equity and access throughout her state and how it can benefit school libraries elsewhere.

-This edWebinar will be of interest to K-12 librarians, teachers, and administrators.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to K-12 librarians, teachers, and administrators.

 This is part 3 of the 3-part series: Lenses for Inquiry: Social and Emotional Learning, Representative Collections, and Digital Collections